 Our emphasis on consolidation sits somewhat uneasily with the traditional emphasis of competition policy on maximizing the number of firms in the market.
-This emphasis, however, is driven by the different mechanics of platform markets, as compared to traditional ones, not by some different underlying philosophy.
-Crucially, platform industries with dominant firms are, in an important sense, highly competitive.
-Even if, at most points in time, they are consolidated around a single firm, there is a constantly looming threat of displacement by a new dominant firm.
+This emphasis, however, is driven by the different mechanics of consolidated around a single firm, there is a constantly looming threat of displacement by a new dominant firm.
 This more inter-temporal form of competition calls for a significantly different emphasis in enforcement, compared to a market whose competitive pressure should optimally be maintained through fragmentation.